dwarvesf/playground/_memo/using-correct-html-element-to-increase-website-accessibility.md

 ---
 tags:
   - html
+  - web
-title: Using Correct Html Element To Increase Website Accessibility
+title: Using Correct HTML Element To Increase Website Accessibility
 date: 2019-08-23
-description: null
+description: Website Accessibility is a term for approaching a website of which the potential user are people with disabilities (eye disorders or illiterate).
+This audience type can’t be able to approach a visualize website.
+They must depend on keyboard or Screen Reader supporting tool instead.
 authors: null
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 ## Website Accessibility